MemVerge/nf-float/README.md

 ## Task Sample

-For each process, users could supply their requirements for the CPU, memory and image.
+For each process, users could supply their requirements for the CPU, memory and container image using the standard Nextflow process directives.
 Here is an example of a hello world workflow.

 ```groovy